DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 You just built and accessed a Customer 360 data service.
 Good work!
 Give yourself a pat on the back.

 This tutorial covered the basics of building data services in DataSQRL.
-We recommend that you continue with the [DataSQRL Training](intro/overview) next because it extends this tutorial and explains each of the concepts covered here in more detail.
+Next, we recommend that you continue with the [DataSQRL Training](intro/overview) because it extends this tutorial and explains each of the concepts covered here in more detail.
 If you found this short tutorial too dense or missing information, the complete [DataSQRL Training](intro/overview) will fill in the gaps and teach you everything you need to know to build your own data services in DataSQRL.